walkthetalk/zircon/docs/syscalls/vmo_set_cache_policy.md

 A handle must have the **ZX_RIGHT_MAP** right for this call to be permitted.
-Additionally, the VMO must not presently be mapped by any process, be cloned, be a clone itself, or have any memory committed.
+Additionally, the VMO must not presently be mapped by any process, have any children, be a child itself, or have any memory committed.

 *cache_policy* cache flags to use: